Cheap vacation spots for travelers on a budget in 2024

 Travel in the offseason

-If you’re open to traveling in the offseason, you could have more ways to save money on your next trip.
+If you’re open to traveling in the offseason, you could find more ways to save money on your next trip.
 That’s because traveling then can result in cheaper flights and hotels.
-Plus, you might enjoy your destination even more without all the crowds.
+Plus, you might enjoy your destination more without all the crowds.

-So consider visiting a traditionally summer spot in the winter, when rates may be lower.
+So consider visiting a location during the winter that most people head to in the summer—rates may be lower.
 The beach, for instance, can take on a different kind of beauty in the offseason.
 Or try a ski town in the summer.
-You won’t be zipping down the slopes, but you’ll still experience the charm of mountain towns like Telluride, Colorado, and Big Sky, Montana.
+You won’t be zipping down the slopes, but you could still experience the charm of mountain towns like Telluride, Colorado, and Big Sky, Montana.

 Avoid tourist traps